stackbit-projects/oval-broccoli-636c7/content/pages/index.md

     subtitle: >-
       Stop wasting your time, waiting at a shop.
     content: >-
-      BookAStylist allows you to prebook your a service.
+      BookAStylist allows you to prebook your a service, you can choose to pay cash or .
     actions:
       - label: App Store
         url: /pricing